openstack/designate/doc/source/getting-started.rst

 Getting Started
 ========================

 Designate is comprised of three designate components :ref:`designate-api`, :ref:`designate-central` and :ref:`designate-sink`, supported by a few standard open source components.
-For more info see :doc:`architecture`.
+For more information see :doc:`architecture`.

 This guide will walk you through setting up a development environment for Designate, using PowerDNS as the DNS backend, where possible the simplest options have been chosen for you.
 For a more complete discussion on